xia-lab/Seq2Fun/README.md

    -J, --minlength                  minimum matching length of amino acid sequence in comparison with protein database with default value 25, for GREEDY and MEM model

    -m, --maxtranslength             maximum cutoff of translated peptides, it must be no less than minlength, with default 60
+       --allFragments               enable this function will force Seq2Fun to use all the translated AA fragments with length > minlength.
+This will slightly help to classify reads contain the true stop codon and start codon; This could have limited impact on the accuracy for comparative study and enable this function will slow down the Seq2Fun. by default is false, using --allFragments to enable it

+       --codontable                 select the codon table (same as blastx in NCBI), we provide 21 codon tables from 'https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi#SG31'.
+By default is the transl_table_1 (Standard Code)", false, "transl_table_1

   //selected pathways